 The push for economic and social development is coupled with exploiting abundant fossil fuel resources and adopting resource and energy intensive lifestyles around the world.
 All these factors lead to rapid growth of the global economy, while global population peaks and declines in the 21st century.
 Local environmental problems like air pollution are successfully managed.
 There is faith in the ability to effectively manage social and ecological systems, including by geo-engineering if necessary.

-These three scenarios were previously applied to NBS3 (sustainable fisheries) across various European regions in the EU CERES project.
+These three scenarios were previously applied to Nature-Inclusive (sustainable) Harvesting (NIH) across various European regions in the EU CERES project.